Obmondo/kubeaid/argocd-helm-charts/postgres-operator/README.md

   enableMasterLoadBalancer: false
 ```

--   The Postgres-operator is instatlled on the ```system``` namespace as it is to be used for MANY postgresql instances.
+NB.
+The Postgres-operator is instatlled in the ```system``` namespace as it is to be used for MANY postgresql instances - preferrably ALL in the cluster - so backup and high-availability works the same for all.